thementat42/Manganese/README.md

 cmake --build .
 ```

-Then, move the `manganese-tests` executable to the root directory and run the tests:
+Then, move the `manganese-tests` executable to the root directory and run the tests (the python script will automatically move the executable):

 ```bash
 ./manganese_tests [options]